-- 3.7.2.1 The survey feedback from the community consultations held on the 12th and 16th April 2014 showed overwhelming support for the Housing objectives outlined in section 3.1, and in particular the aspirations of the community to live in the Parish throughout their lifetime. - 3.7.2.2 Policy HSP8 primarily supports Housing Objective HS1 and contributes to the availability of housing stock suitable for older people.
+- 3.7.2.1 The survey feedback from the community consultations held on the 12th and 16th April 2014 showed overwhelming support for the Housing objectives outlined in section 3.1, and in particular the aspirations of the community to live in the Parish throughout their lifetime. - 3.7.2.2 Policy HSP6 primarily supports the first Housing Objective and seeks to promote the availability of housing stock suitable for older people. - 3.7.2.3 The Parish Council particularly supports the provision of single storey dwellings or other house types suitable for the elderly.
+Evidence of local need includes Wiltshire Council's housing register and local needs surveys.
+The Parish Council supports the Lifetime Homes principle.